Benidorm

 Article 3 – Information by the traveler

-1. Before or at the latest when the agreement is concluded, the traveler provides the booking office or the travel organizer with all information about himself and the travelers registered by him that may be important for the conclusion or implementation of the agreement.
-This includes, if available, his mobile phone number and email address.
+1. Before or at the latest when the agreement is concluded, the traveller provides the booking office or the travel organizer all information about himself and the travellers registered by him that may be important for the conclusion or implementation of the agreement.
+This includes, if available, a mobile phone number and email address.

 Article 4 – Essences